BenC0/work-from-anywhere-lie-detector/README.md

 * Form should be compatible with Hubspot - _Can we set this up as a module?_

 ## TODO
-1. Form - Style
-2. Form - Hubspot Integration
+1. Form - Hubspot Integration
-3. Refactor
+2. Refactor
-4. QA
+3. QA

 ## Content.json
 The `src/_data/content.json` file contains all the content for the website.